 Learn more about what kinds of attribution Mapbox requires and why.

 Mapbox Telemetry is a powerful location analytics platform included in this SDK.
-By default, the SDK sends anonymized location and usage data to Mapbox whenever the host app causes it to be gathered.
+By default, the SDK sends de-identified location and usage data to Mapbox whenever the host app causes it to be gathered.
 The Mapbox Terms of Service require your app to provide users with a way to individually opt out of Mapbox Telemetry, which is provided automatically as part of the attribution control.
 If you hide the attribution control, you must provide an alternative opt out for your users to use.

 XML attributes can be added inside of the XML